-There are neurotoxic effects from cannabis at a critical cage for brain development, which weren’t isolated in this particular study.
+There are neurotoxic effects from cannabis at a critical age for brain development, which wasn’t isolated in this particular study.
 The underlying mechanism is still somewhat of a mystery.

 The data is based upon a heavy cannabis user sample of just over 50 people, so it’s hard to draw certainties from it.
 Also, the effect of the active ingredient in cannabis, tetrahydrocannabinol (THC) needs to be explored, as there has been a significant increase of its amount in marijuana.
 Back in the 1980s, when the Dunedin Study subjects were kids, the content of THC in cannabis was between 4-5%.
 Today, cannabis has 16-18% of THC, so the effects of mental decline are most likely magnified.